ImagineCemeteries/ImagineCemeteries/240326_Manual/240917_c1_cliffnotes.md

 # Advanced / Targeting Hotspots / Field Test
 # Exercizes

-# Short list
-If all you did was read this chapter, this is what you need to know.
-This is a message from my spirit team to yours.

-We have created a very comfortable environment at my house.
-It was very difficult and took almost a year to the day.
-We propose that you can make every environment as comfortable as this one, and we want to spread our methods everywhere.

-    1. If you can travel globally, go swim in the Drava river in Austria
-    2. If you can not travel globally, go to the nearest cemetary and touch a tree.
-For an hour.
-    3. Nourish yourselves.
-You are supernatural beings with supernatural needs.
-You can abosorb nutrients from your surroundings.
-Have you ever walked into the kitchen, opened the refridgerator and just stared at it before walking away?
-You are absorbing nutrients molecularily.
-Visit the following places for a few minutes each:
-        1. Produce section at the grocery store
-        2. Spice section at the grocery store
-        3. The tea section at the grocery store
-        4. Vitamin Shoppe or GNC
-        5. Biggest crystal store you know
-        6. The pharmacy at CVS, Walgreens or Walmart

-    4. The dark cloud and the ghosts likely cohabitate with you in your home.
-When you return home, envision yourself in the cemetary.
-Mediate on the cemetary, focus on the tree and imagine the landscape overlaid in your home.
-Its holy ground, the only holy ground we know of that is common to everyone.
-You are opening a portal to the cemetary just by thinking about it.

-    5. Step 4 is difficult and time-consuming but its worth it.
-After meditating on the cemetary momentarily, the ghosts will be gone.
-You may find that it is quieter, but any beings left are deities.
-These are the people you want on your team.
-To defeat the dark cloud, you will have to work your way up to meditating on the cemetary for minutes, to hours.
-This is much easier if you can build a team to meditate together.

-    6. In addition to the dark cloud and ghosts, we've ran into what we call "Spheres" -- small balls of painful energy between the size of a marble and a golf ball.
-To our knowledge these are sentient life forms, not created by ghosts or deities.
-And the good news is all you have to do is touch them, and they "pop".
-They tend to cause headaches and if you reach into your human's head and try to grab them, they will move around suddenly, and even travel into your human's body.
-They are very easy to get rid of, they are slow moving and all you have to do is touch them, then they are gone for good.
-Like the dark cloud and ghosts, intially your human may be tormented by a bunch of them, and they will keep coming.
-But they are easy to eliminate, so if they are causing pain or distraction, take some time to "catch" them.
-For some reason a deities touch seems to kill them.

-    6. Thats it!
-A bunch of ghosts cheated judgement, the dark cloud came from who knows where, these sphere type beings are painful and irritating, and the deities are all starving for nourishment.
-Take care of yourself, pop the spheres and meditate on the Drave where posible, cemetaries otherwise.

 # our enemies
     - dark cloud = depression, lethargy, irritability, social friction, anger, aggression
     - ghosts = anxiety, schitzophrenia, paranoia
+    - spheres = migraines, cramps

+- Religious books focus too much on demonology
+- why would they help you? because they are always helping you
+- companion guide to all religious beliefs
+- the agnostics guide to spiritual warfare
+- Everyone's guide to spiritual warfare
+- field guide for the damned
+- Modern Manual for Spiritual Warfare

-# intro
+# Introduction
-This war started in March of 2020 right before covid hit the US.
-For 3 years, up until August 8th 2023 ghosts were my only enemy.
+For me, this war started in March of 2020 right before covid hit the US.
+For 3 years, up until August 8th 2023, ghosts were my only enemy.
 August 2023 I discovered how to kill ghosts, but the project caused so much commotion I was running into different spiritual forms constantly.
 One of those spiritual problems is the dark cloud.
 I have only spent a little over a year fighting the dark cloud, but I consider it our very worst enemy.
 The problem with the dark cloud is that it can possess other spiritual entities, ghosts and deities included.
 The dark cloud creates feelings of depression, lethargy, irritability, social friction, in all spiritual beings, including humans, as we have a spiritual soul.
-These symptoms incite violence amongst spiritual beings, which is why I consider it the biggest threat.
+These symptoms incite violence amongst spiritual beings and friction amongst humans, which is why I consider it the biggest threat.

-# dark cloud explanation
+# The Dark Cloud
-The dark cloud is a sentient spiritual species, we call it the "dark cloud" because most people are familiar with the analogy of "a dark cloud hanging over your head".
-The dark cloud can entrap and possess spiritual lifeforms as well as humans.
+The dark cloud is a sentient spiritual species, we call it the "dark cloud" because most people are familiar with the analogy of "a dark cloud hanging over your head".The dark cloud can entrap and possess spiritual lifeforms as well as humans.
 This includes deities and ghosts.
 The dark cloud creates friction and drives wedges between you, your goals, your family, your friends, your colleages, your neighbors and your spiritual alies.
 It also drives wedges between your spiritual alies, their friends, thier colleages, their neighbors and their spiritual alies.
-The dark cloud is as big as a cloud -- a massive spiritual field that infects anything within its grasp.
-It is also responsible for fatigue, lethargy, irritability, and depression.
+The dark cloud is GIGANTIC, some can be as big as a litteral cloud -- a massive spiritual field that infects anything within its grasp.
+It is also responsible for symptoms of fatigue, lethargy, irritability, and depression.
-- makes people not get along

-- The dark cloud has the personality of a cranky senior citizen, or even an angry slug.
+The dark cloud has the personality of a cranky senior citizen, or even an angry slug.
 It is VERY slow moving.
 It is irritable and irritating, it leaves a trail of its spiritual matter where ever it goes.
 You can encounter a dark cloud and occasionally escape it, but its spiritual "film" will be stuck to you.
-Like the trail of a slug.
-We also call this spiritual smog.
+We call this spiritual smog.
 Our team was hounded by these dark clouds for a year, they kept coming and coming but they were vulnerable to cemetaries.
-Once they have a hold of you they don't like to let go, the beauty of this is I could just walk into a cemetary, stay there for an hour and it would be gone by the time I left.
+Once they have a hold of you they don't like to let go, the beauty of this is I could just walk into a cemetary and stay there for a few hours for immense releif.

+In the beginning, destroying a dark cloud took weeks and months, and we were fighting several at the same time.
+Through our methods, we've been able to eradicate them in a couple hours.
+There are as many of them as any other spiritual species, they target humans but can catch anything in their spiritual field.
+Many aflicted humans can be caught in field of multiple dark clouds, each intertwined and layered on top of each other.
+This makes humans and deities alike feel like they are consumed by something they can't escape, when they move, the dark cloud's spiritual smog moves with them and their every waking moment is lived through the veil of the dark cloud.

+The dark cloud gives humans, ghosts, deities the feeling of needing to fight something they can't see.
+Because they can't see it, they fight everyone around them.
+These individuals have an instinctual knowing there is something very wrong, but they don't know where its coming from.
 The dark cloud is such an huge threat because it engulfs anything in its path, notably deities.
 When deities come into contact with this life-form, they become irritable and in some cases irtate.
 There is nothing good about a grouchy deity.
 We need happy deities.
 We can let this keep happening to them.

-The dark cloud gives humans, ghosts, deities the feeling of needing to fight something they can't see.
-Because they can't see it, they fight everyone around them.
-These individuals have a instinctual knowing there is something very wrong, but they don't know where its coming from.

 From what I can tell about people and deities alike, your strategy for troubled people is to avoid them.
 This book is directed at the deities that shepard troubled people, deities that know of a few troubled people but don't know how to help them, or even deities that are troubled themselves.
-This book is directed at deities that don't give up on troubled people.

-We've discovered a few spiritual species that can can interfere with deities lives, as well as humans.
-The Dark Cloud can possess deities completely and trap them in their energy.
-If we don't fight it, it will keep spreading.
+If we don't fight the dark cloud, it will keep spreading.
 Especially if deities tend to avoid the problem.

 This book tackles spiritual problems head on.
 We can't fix everything, even if it were just humans and deities and nothing else, no ghosts, no other things, people will still have problems or be problematic.
 Some deities will still have problems or be problematic.
 But the benefits are so incredible that where some of these shepards of troubled people have devote all of their time to cleaning up messes, they can take the information in this guide and eliminate 90% of their problems.

-- Religious books focus too much on demonology
-- why would they help you? because they are always helping you
-- companion guide to all religious beliefs
-- the agnostics guide to spiritual warfare
-- Everyone's guide to spiritual warfare

-- change COD to fortnite - or just online MMO FPS
+# Ghost Gangs
 Relative world peace has brought on a new problem.
-In the past aggressors didn't get along well, steps forward in comunication and team work have created a new super set of spirits that join together in ganglike communities for the purpose of causing pain an misery to their many, many targets.
+In the past aggressors didn't get along well, steps forward in comunication and team work have created a new super set of spirits that join together in gang-like communities for the purpose of causing pain an misery to their many, many targets.
 Often these targeted people are not special in anyway, they are just names on a list.
 We are aware of these spiritual gangs practicing their violent methods for training purposes.

 Spiritually troubled people may not be able to bounce back rapidly.
 They have experienced things they don't understand and can't risk telling anyone about.
 But we can prevent the majority of this from happening to new people.

+# Short list
+If all you did was read this chapter, this is what you need to know.
+This the message that my spirit team wants to give to your spirit team.

+    1. If you can travel globally, go swim in the Drava river in Austria

+    2. If you can not travel globally, go to the nearest cemetary and touch a tree.
+For an hour.

+    3. Nourish yourselves.
+You are supernatural beings with supernatural needs.
+You can abosorb nutrients from your surroundings.
+Have you ever walked into the kitchen, opened the refridgerator and just stared at it before walking away?
+You are absorbing nutrients molecularily.
+Visit the following places for a few minutes each:

+        1. Produce section at the grocery store
+        2. Spice section at the grocery store
+        3. The tea section at the grocery store
+        4. Vitamin Shoppe or GNC
+        5. Biggest crystal store you know
+        6. The pharmacy at CVS, Walgreens or Walmart
+        7. The Periodic Table of Elements - insert table

+    4. The dark cloud and the ghosts likely cohabitate with you in your home.
+When you return home, envision yourself in the cemetary.
+Mediate on the cemetary, focus on the tree and imagine the landscape overlaid in your home.
+Its holy ground, the only holy ground we know of that is common to everyone.
+You are opening a portal to the cemetary just by thinking about it.

+    5. Step 4 is difficult and time-consuming but its worth it.
+After meditating on the cemetary momentarily, the ghosts will be gone.
+You may find that it is quieter, but any beings left are deities.
+These are the people you want on your team.
+To defeat the dark cloud, you will have to work your way up to meditating on the cemetary from minutes, to hours.
+This is much easier if you can build a team to meditate together.

+    6. In addition to the dark cloud and ghosts, we've ran into what we call "Spheres" -- small balls of painful energy between the size of a marble and a golf ball.
+To our knowledge these are sentient life forms, they tend to hang out in your human's head and cause headaches.
+The good news is all you have to do is touch them, and they "pop".
+Reach into your human's head and try to grab them, they will move around suddenly, and even travel into your human's body.
+This makes them fun to "catch", and it only takes a few minutes before they are gone for good.

+    6. Thats it!
+A bunch of ghosts cheated judgement, the dark cloud came from who knows where, these sphere type beings are painful and irritating, and the deities are all starving for nourishment.
+Take care of yourself, pop the spheres and meditate on the Drave where posible, cemetaries otherwise.

 # To Humans and Otherwise
 This ENTIRE book is instructions for your spirit team, written in an order to eliminate problems the most efficiently.
 You don't have to do anything but read it to them.
 This book is designed to connect with the deities on your spirit team, help them eliminate the interlopers, help them help themselves and help them help YOU.
 If you are feeling troubled read on for relief.